EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/07-proxmox-in-proxmox.md

 ## Upload the proxmox iso image

-On your existing Proxmox server, and open the dashboard:
+On your existing Proxmox server, open the dashboard:

  * Click on the `local` storage (by default, or whatever storage you have that is tagged for ISO image use).